Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 source ${HOME}/.bashrc
 ```

-5. Edit the local aws config file by adding a profile additionally to the default, even if it's the same info as the default.
+5. Confirm that the AWS CLI config file was created during the admin VM deployment.
 Usually said file is located in the user's home (${HOME})folder.
 And it should look something like:
 ```bash
   ubuntu@ip-172-31-40-144:~$ cat ${HOME}/.aws/config
   [default]